Large family mothering looks a bit different from the way smaller families run. You can learn a lot from Moms of many! Here are 9 tricks to steal!

-Back when I only had two babies (16 months apart), I was just winging it.
+Back when I only had two babies (16 months apart), I wasn’t any sort of pro at this whole large family mothering thing.
+I was just winging it.
 At that stage, aren’t we all?
 I mean, you have a baby, the nurses help you out for a couple of days, and then they send you home without any grown ups to make sure you’re doing it right.

 If you’re lucky, you have family members to lean on.
 (Or call every 20 minutes to ask what you should do next.
 Not that I’d do anything like that.
 Ahem.)

 Eventually you’re able to get longer stretches of sleep.
 You might have more babies.
 And after a while, something clicks.
 You learn to let go of unimportant things, and cling tightly to ideas that are proven winners.

 Long about the time you reach baby number four, you start to get the feeling that you can actually handle the mom life.